-Nine Factors That Determine How Much to Expect From a Car Accident Settlement
+Nine Factors That Could Affect Your Austin Car Accident Settlement

 If you are injured in a car accident, you could receive compensation for your injuries and damage.
 Texas is an at-fault insurance state for car accident claims.
 If you prove that the other driver caused the car wreck, that driver is responsible for your injuries.

 However, proving that the other driver caused the car accident and recovering full compensation for your damages is two different matters.
 Several other factors impact how much you might receive for a car accident settlement.

 These nine factors could impact how much money you receive for your car accident claim:

 1. Who Was At-Fault for the Cause of the Collision

 If the other driver was entirely responsible for causing the car accident, you should be entitled to full compensation for damages.
 However, if you share responsibility for causing the car crash, your compensation can be reduced.